Glanamman: Landmarks

 The valley has been shaped by coal workings and their waste, but little remains above ground.
 Brynseion Chapel's location at the corner of the High Street and the main road marks the centre of the village, but both it and Saint Margaret's Church (see below) are now closed.

 Transport

 A turnpike road (now the A474) was constructed along the valley in 1817.
 The Llanelly Railway and Dock Company built the Llanelly Railway to Garnant in 1840.
 It was taken over by the GWR on amalgamation in 1923, and closed to passenger services by British Railways on 18 August 1958.
 Freight traffic continued until the closure of the Abernant Colliery in 1988.
-The Amman Valley Railway Society are seeking to restore the Abernant branch line as part of the Swansea 9 Lines project.
+The Amman Valley Railway Society is seeking to restore the Abernant branch line as part of the Swansea 9 Lines project.

 Education

 Glanamman used to have a primary school which opened in 1884 and closed in 2005.
 Glanamman was a category A, or Welsh medium school with most subjects taught in Welsh.
 Three local schools, Ysgol y Twyn, Ysgol Gynradd y Garnant and Ysgol Gynradd Glanaman, were merged to form Ysgol y Bedol (the Horseshoe School) on the north bank of the three rivers in Garnant.
 This primary school for ages 3–11 was opened in 2005.
 Ysgol y Bedol is also a Welsh medium school.
 The nearest secondary school is Ysgol Dyffryn Aman in Ammanford.